saumsh100/newFrontend/README.md

 127.0.0.1        my.carecru.dev
 127.0.0.1       api.carecru.dev
 ```

+## Build Tools
+### Front-end

+You have to run next command (in a separate tab) to see changes on a fly.

+`npm run client:dev:server`

+So now application hosted on `http://localhost:5100`.
+All not static requests are transparently proxied to `http://localhost:5000`.

+#### Possible pitfalls
+- If you get a message like `Error occured while trying to proxy` you need to check application is running.
+It could be not initialized yet, so just reload page in a moment.
+- If there are no changes even after page reload - be sure that you get application from a right endpoint `http://localhost:5100` not a `http://localhost:5000`.

+### Back-end

+Be sure that you start application with `npm start` command.
+In a new terminal do next command to start watching on changes:

+`npm run server:watch`

+Server will be restarted automatically.

 ## View on Heroku

 To view pull-request app on Heroku domain for it is created as follows: